keithmmc/pandsproject/README.md

 plt.show()

 this will show the following Plot 1 shows that there is a significant amount of overlap between the species on sepal length, so it is not an effective Classification feature
-Plot 2 shows that there is even higher overlap between the species on sepal width, so it is not an effective Classification feature
+Plot 2 shows that there is even higher overlap between the classes on sepal width, so it is not an effective Classification feature
 Plot 3 shows that petal length is a good Classification feature as it clearly separates the species .
 The overlap is extremely less (between Versicolor and Virginica) , Setosa is well separated from the rest two
 Just like Plot 3, Plot 4 also shows that petal width is a good Classification feature .
 The overlap is significantly less (between Versicolor and Virginica) , Setosa is well separated from the rest two

 the last plot I wanted to create was a scatter plot to show the comparsion between the length and width of each class.

-I used the following code to achieve this iris = sns.load_dataset('iris') sns.lmplot( x="petal_length" , y="petal_width" , data=iris, fit_reg=False, hue='species' , legend=False)
+I used the following code to do this iris = sns.load_dataset('iris') sns.lmplot( x="petal_length" , y="petal_width" , data=iris, fit_reg=False, hue='species' , legend=False)
 plt.legend(loc='lower right')
 plt.show()

 iris = sns.load_dataset('iris')